 So, before you decide to go bankrupt, ask your trustee to estimate your surplus income payments.
 Be sure to tell them if you are expecting overtime, or a bonus, because that will increase your average monthly pay.
 Of course you also want to be sure that they take into account your extra pay months (five pay months if you are paid weekly, or three pay months if you are paid bi-weekly), because again that will increase your earnings.

 If you don’t do the math before you start, you might be expecting a nine month bankruptcy, but could end up with a 21 month bankruptcy, with much higher payments.

 If you expect your income will be increasing, you would be wise to avoid this surplus income penalty and file a consumer proposal instead, because in a consumer proposal your payments are fixed, so even if your income increases, you payments stay the same.
 Whether or not a consumer proposal or bankruptcy is the correct solution for you will depend on many factors, including your expected income during the bankruptcy period.

 The calculation of surplus income can be quite complicated.
-We strongly recommend you talk to a Local Bankruptcy Canada Trustee to see what your surplus income payment might be, before you file for bankruptcy.
+We strongly recommend you talk to your local Licensed Insolvency Trustee to see what your surplus income payment might be, before you file for bankruptcy.